 Our ability to operate depends upon, among other things, our continued access to capital, including credit under the Charter Operating credit facilities.
 These credit facilities, along with our indentures, contain certain restrictive covenants, some of which require us to maintain specified financial ratios and meet financial tests and to provide audited financial statements with an unqualified opinion from our independent auditors.
 As of June 30, 2005, we were in compliance with the covenants under our indentures and credit facilities and we expect to remain in compliance with those covenants for the next twelve months.
 As of June 30, 2005, we had borrowing availability under our credit facilities of \$870 million, none of which was restricted due to covenants.
-Continued access to our credit facilities is subject to our remaining in compliance with the covenants of these credit facilities, including covenants tied to our operating performance.
+Continued access to our credit facilities is subject to our remaining in compliance with these covenants of these credit facilities, including covenants tied to our operating performance.
 If our operating performance results in non-compliance with these covenants, or if any of certain other events of non-compliance under these credit facilities or indentures governing our debt occurs, funding under the credit facilities may not be available and defaults on some or potentially all of our debt obligations could occur.
-An event of default under the covenants governing any of our debt instruments could result in the acceleration of our payment obligations under that debt and, under certain circumstances, in cross-defaults under our other debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.
+An event of default under the covenants governing any of our debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.